stoeps13/connections-doc/source/admin/install/t_inst_federated_repositories.md

 5. If installing HCL Connections Content Manager, set the realm name to defaultWIMFileBasedRealm.

+    !!! note
-    **Note:** After installation has completed, you can change the realm name as you prefer.
+    After installation has completed, you can change the realm name as you prefer.
 When changing realms names, the logs might show LTPA errors, and as such the scheduled tasks list should be cleared to avoid errors in the logs.

 6. Click **Add repositories** and then, on the Repository reference page, click **New Repository** \> **LDAP repository**.